+One hope there was, if it was still a hope,

+At last, at last, to turn, and scale the cope

+Of those dread mountains we had clambered o'er.

+And we did turn, and with what labour sore,

+What thirst, what hunger, and what wretchedness

 We struggled daily, how can words express?

-Yet amidst all, the kind God led us on Until at last a high raised pass we won And like grey clouds afar beheld the sea, And weakened with our toil and misery Wept at that sight, that like a friend did seem Forgotten long, beheld but in a dream When we know not if we be still alive.
+Yet amidst all, the kind God led us on

+Until at last a high raised pass we won

+And like grey clouds afar beheld the sea,

+And weakened with our toil and misery

+Wept at that sight, that like a friend did seem

+Forgotten long, beheld but in a dream

+When we know not if he be still alive.

-But thence descending, we with rocks did strive, Till dwindled, worn, at last we reached the plain And came unto our untaught friends again, And those we left, who yet alive and well, Wedded to brown wives, fain would have us tell The story of our woes, which when they heard, The country people wondered at our word, But not our fellows; and so all being said A little there we gathered lustihead Still talking over what was best to do.
-And we the leaders yet were fain to go From sea to sea and take what God might send, Who at the worst our hopes and griefs would end With that same death we once had hoped to stay, Or even yet might send us such a day, That our past troubles should but make us glad As men rejoice in pensive songs and sad.
+But thence descending, we with rocks did strive, Till dwindled, weary, did we reach the plain And came unto our untaught friends again, And those we left, who yet alive and well, Wedded to brown wives, fain would have us tell The story of our woes, which when they heard, The country people wondered at our word, But not our fellows; and so all being said A little there we gathered lustihead Still talking over what was best to do.
+And we the leaders yet were fain to go From sea to sea and take what God might send, Who at the worst our hopes and griefs would end With that same death we once had hoped to stay,

+Or even yet might send us such a day, That our past troubles should but make us glad As men rejoice in pensive songs and sad.

-This was our counsel; those that we had left Said, that they once before had been bereft Of friends and country by a sick man's dream, That this their life not evil did they deem Nor would they rashly cast it down the wind; But whose wandered, they would stay behind.
+This was our counsel; those that we had left Said, that they once before had been bereft Of friends and country by a sick man's dream, That this their life not evil did they deem Nor would they rashly cast it down the wind; But whoso went, that they would stay behind.

-Others there were who said, whate'er might come, They would at least seek for the happy home They had forgotten once, and there at last In penitence for sins and follies past Wait for the death that they in vain had fled.
+Others there were who said, whate'er might come They would at least seek for the happy home They had forgotten once, and there at last In penitence for sins and follies past Wait for the death that they in vain had fled.

-Well, when all things by all sides had been said, We drew the ships again unto the sea, Which those who went not with us, carefully Had tended for those years we were away (Which still they said was ten months and a day); And these we rigged, and in a little while The Fighting Man looked o'er the false sea's smile Unto the land of Norway, and our band Across the bulwarks of the Rose-Garland, Amidst of tears and doubt and misery Sent after them a feeble farewell cry, And they returned a tremulous faint cheer, While from the sandy shell-strewn beach anear The soft west wind across the waves bore out A strange confused noise of wail and shout.
-For there the dark line of the outland folk A few familiar grey-eyed faces broke, That minded us of Norway left astern, Ere we began our heavy task to learn.
+Well, when all things by all sides had been said We drew the ships again unto the sea, Which those who went not with us, carefully Had tended for those years we were away (Which still they said was ten months and a day); And these we rigged, and in a little while The Fighting Man looked o'er the false sea's smile Unto the land of Norway, and our band Across the bulwarks of the Rose Garland, Amidst of tears and doubt and misery Sent after them a feeble farewell cry, And they returned a tremulous faint cheer, While from the sandy shell-strewn beach anear The soft west wind across the waves bore out

+A strange confused noise of wail and shout, For there the dark line of the outland folk A few familiar grey-eyed faces broke, That minded us of Norway left astern, Ere we began our heavy task to learn.
-Sirs, by my deeming had ye still gone on When ye had crossed the mountains, ye had won Unto another sea at last, and there

-Had found clad folk, and cities great and fair, Though not the deathless country of your thought.
+Sirs, by my deeming had ye still gone on When ye had crossed the mountains, ye had won Unto another sea at last, and there Had found clad folk, and cities great and fair Though not the deathless country of your thought.

-THE WANDERER
+THE WANDERER.